Giving Challenge features a red carpet | East County | Your Observer

-The Humane Society and Sea of Strength host the Giving Challenge at Kona Grill
+The Humane Society and Sea of Strength hosted the Giving Challenge at Kona Grill.

 Two area nonprofits merged fundraising efforts with a walk down the red carpet Sept.
 20 with their canine friends beside them.